 LDC's energy sales arise from charges to customers for electricity consumed, based on regulated rates.
 Energy sales include amounts billed or billable to customers for commodity charges, retail transmission charges, and WMS charges at current rates.
 These charges are passed through to customers over time and are considered revenue by LDC.
 For any given period, energy sales should be equal to the cost of energy purchased.
 However, a difference between energy sales and energy purchases arises when there is a timing difference between the amounts charged by LDC to customers, based on regulated rates, and the electricity and non-competitive electricity service costs billed monthly by the IESO to LDC.
 This difference is recorded as a settlement variance, representing amounts to be recovered from or refunded to customers through future rates approved by the OEB.
-In accordance with IFRS 14 Regulatory Deferral Accounts ("IFRS 14"), this settlement variance is presented within regulatory balances on the Corporation's consolidated balance sheets ("Consolidated Balance Sheets") and within net movements in regulatory balances on the Corporation's consolidated statements of income ("Consolidated Statements of Income").
+In accordance with IFRS 14 Regulatory Deferral Accounts ["IFRS 14"], this settlement variance is presented within regulatory balances on the Corporation's consolidated balance sheets ["Consolidated Balance Sheets"] and within net movements in regulatory balances on the Corporation's consolidated statements of income ["Consolidated Statements of Income"].

-Energy sales for the three months ended December 31, 2020 were \$783.1 million compared to \$776.2 million for the comparable period in 2019.
-The increase was primarily due to higher commodity charges (\$7.9 million).
+Energy sales for the three months ended December 31, 2021 were \$625.0 million, compared to \$783.1 million for the comparable period in 2020.
+The decrease was primarily due to lower commodity charges [\$149.4 million].

-Energy sales for the year ended December 31, 2020 were \$3,142.5 million compared to \$2,779.7 million for the comparable period in 2019.
-The increase was primarily due to higher commodity charges (\$355.0 million).
+Energy sales for the year ended December 31, 2021 were \$2,702.4 million, compared to \$3,142.5 million for the comparable period in 2020.
+The decrease was primarily due to lower commodity charges [\$411.4 million] and lower retail transmission charges [\$28.9 million].